Tuesday, April 23, 2024

 ___________

-In late January of ‘73, 50 or so people gathered for Hoffman’s first 13 week group Process of Psychic therapy in a nondescript rented classroom in UC Berkeley’s Tolman Hall, the home of its psychology department.
-Hoffman believed that location could bestow a measure of legitimacy..
+In late January of ‘73, 55 people gathered for Hoffman’s first 13-week group Process of Psychic therapy in a nondescript rented classroom in UC Berkeley’s Tolman Hall, the home of its psychology department.
+Hoffman believed that location could bestow a measure of legitimacy.
 We met every Monday night, and an assignment was due by Wednesday.
-It was more of a forced march than psychological inquiry.
-The main elements of the current Process were there, a rigid set of exercises, the requirement to complete the assignments with as much emotional expression as possible, and to be on time.
-Keeping up meant in Hoffman’s estimation that you were willing to break down your defenses and see yourself clearly.
+It was more of a forced march than a psychological inquiry.
+The main elements of the current Hoffman Process were present: a rigid set of exercises, the requirement to complete the assignments with as much emotional expression as possible, and to be on time.
+“Keeping up” meant, in Hoffman’s estimation, that you were willing to break down your defenses and see yourself clearly.

 The Long Ride Home

 He told me to hand him my work.
-Right on the spot he’d read a paragraph, comment on the emotional tone, and then make a simplistic, predictable connection between the specific circumstances I’d described and a negative pattern or character trait that he asserted I’d adopted from my father in an attempt to bargain for love.
+Right on the spot, he’d read a paragraph, comment on the emotional tone, and then make a simplistic, predictable connection between the specific circumstances I’d described and a negative pattern or character trait that he asserted I’d adopted from my father in an attempt to bargain for love.

-Hoffman read through to an incident about my father resetting the stone wall at the back of our lot.
+Hoffman read through an incident about my father resetting the stone wall at the back of our lot.
 As Dad was lifting stones into a wheelbarrow, he uncovered the nest of a woodchuck who’d built her nest in a cranny between the rocks.
 As she ferociously defended her cubs, my father killed her and her cubs with his shovel.
 As I remembered it, he began to beat her viciously.
 Her screams were chilling.

 ___________

-During that whole year, I’d kept a journal detailing my dreams, my work with the Enneagram, all the Fisher-Hoffman work including lengthy lists of what I thought were my parents’ negative traits, writing assignments about early life, with lots of emphasis on the negative memories, imaginary conversations with myself as a child and with my parents as children.
+During that whole year, I’d kept a journal detailing my dreams, my work with the Enneagram, all the Fischer-Hoffman work, including lengthy lists of what I thought were my parents’ negative traits, writing assignments about early life, with lots of emphasis on the negative memories, imaginary conversations with myself as a child and with my parents as children.
 It also detailed my coming out, falling in love with a guy named Danny, and my first sexual experiences.
-None of Hoffman’s psychic therapy made any sense out of context, and it was very personal so much of it made no sense anyway.
+None of Hoffman’s psychic therapy made any sense out of context, and it was very personal, so much of it made no sense anyway.

 She said that I was sick.
 She told me that she and my father had decided to send me to a psychiatrist for electric shock therapy, that she called my Jesuit superiors and asked for me to be thrown out.
 I was stunned.
-No matter how complete or thorough my personal work, I could never change my parents.
+No matter how complete or thorough my work, I could never change my parents.

 ___________

 Another man in Naranjo’s SAT, Hal Slate, and I rented a small apartment on the Berkeley/Oakland border.
-It was just a short walk from the White Horse, a college-town gay bar which became the place where I was introduced to gay life.
+It was just a short walk from the White Horse, a college-town gay bar that became the place where I was introduced to gay life.

 All this happened only 13 months after that cold Tuesday evening when Naranjo introduced Hoffman to our SAT group.
 I had hoped to avoid a painful and lewd description of the sexual encounter, but I’ve decided to write about it openly, including its repercussions.
-Including my own missteps is the only possible path I see to freeing myself.
-If my writing really leads to liberation, “the function of freedom," in the words of Toni Morrison, "is to free someone else.”
+Including my missteps is the only possible path I see to free myself.
+If my writing leads to liberation, “the function of freedom," in the words of Toni Morrison, "is to free someone else.”

 1 comment: